 - Conference Proceedings ICIL 2016 held in Pretoria (February 22-23) ‘The Use of Information Technology in Courts’ in ICIL 2016 7th International Conference on Information Law and Ethics Broadening the Horizons of Information Law and Ethics A Time for Inclusion pp. 441-453 (DHET)

 Refereed Journals and Appeared Publications:

 - R Baboolal-Frank ‘A Reflection of the land rights of indigenous land owners from a procedural perspective’ (2017) Vol 16 No 8 Indilinga: African Journal of Indigenous Knowledge Systems pp. 205-220 (DHET)

-- R Baboolal-Frank & F Adeleke ‘The Limitation of the Discovery Rules of Court Against the Right of Access to Information in South Africa’ (2017) Volume 13 Issue 3 Revista Direito GV Law Review (2017) pp1029-1051(IBSS)
+- R Baboolal-Frank & F Adeleke ‘The Limitation of the Discovery Rules of Court Against the Right of Access to Information in South Africa’ (2017) Volume 13 Issue 3 Revista Direito GV Law Review pp. 1029-1051(IBSS)

 Refereed Chapter Publications:

-- R Baboolal-Frank ‘Civil Litigation in Tribunals in South Africa: Creating a Singular System’ in A Uzelac and CH van Rhee (eds) (2018) in Transformation of Civil Justice.
-Springer Publication: Switzerland pp81-96. (book chapter publication).
+- R Baboolal-Frank “Civil Litigation in Tribunals in South Africa: Creating a Singular System” in Transformation of Civil Justice Unity and Diversity Springer: 2018 pp.81-96 (DHET)